RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

 \subsection{Binary Metal-Rich RR Lyrae}

-Binary interactions can provide an alternative source of mass loss required to form young and metal-rich RR Lyrae.
+Binary stellar interactions can provide an alternative source of mass loss required to form young and metal-rich RR Lyrae.
 Such mass loss can be realised, for example, by material stripping by a binary companion through Roche-lobe overflow, e.g. \citet{Hurley02}, or tidal enhancement of wind mass loss, e.g. \citet{Tout88}.
+It should be remembered that a large fraction of non-interacting classical RR Lyrae are also expected to have a wide-orbital period binary companion, as we discuss in detail in Section~{\ref{sec:Method}}.